Who can contest a will?

 There are generally two types of challenges.
 First, a challenge based on the validity of the will itself, which might occur if the document doesn't meet formal requirements, there are questions about testamentary capacity, or there's evidence of fraud or undue influence.
 Second, there are family provision claims, where eligible persons may apply to court if they believe they have not received adequate provision from the estate.

-The distinction is important because validity challenges and family provision claims follow different legal pathways.
+The distinction between validity challenges and family provision claims is sometimes noted because they follow different legal pathways.
 A validity challenge asks whether the will is legally sound.
 A family provision claim accepts the will's validity but argues the distribution is unfair to those who depend on the deceased or have a moral duty claim.

-It is important to understand who has the right to contest a will and on what grounds, as not all challenges succeed and strict time limits apply.
+People often consider who has the right to contest a will and on what grounds, since outcomes vary and time limits apply.
 Some challenges require evidence of specific facts, while others focus on legal procedures.
 The person contesting will bear the burden of proving their case.

 Key points